-The audio toggle for voice navigation has also returned to a more visible location, so you can easily switch it off if it's starting to irritate you.
+The audio toggle for voice navigation has also returned to a more visible location, so you can easily switch it off when it starts to irritate you.

 The Timeline feature also saw a couple of small improvements, including a way to toggle photos on and off, and an option to determine whether your past searches and app activity affect how inaccurately chosen locations are edited.